Stochastic Processes and Statistical Mechanics: Stability and Phase Transitions

 For $\zeta<1$ it is satisfied for all $\bar g$: the system is stable and its most probable distribution is given by Eq.\ (\ref{mpd}).
 For $\zeta>1$ it is satisfied only in the region $\bar g < 1/(\zeta-1) \equiv g^*$ and is violated when $\bar g$ exceeds the critical value $g^*$.
 The nature of the instability is best illustrated via Monte Carlo simulation by comparing the cases $\zeta=0$ and $\zeta=2$ (Fig.\ \ref{fig_dstr}).
-With $\zeta=0$ the system is stable at all times: the most probable distribution is Poisson with rate $\bar g = G/N$ and is fully contained in the region $0<g<G/2$.
+With $\zeta=0$ the most probable distribution is Poisson with rate $\bar g = G/N$ and is fully contained in the region $0<g<G/2$.
 For $\zeta=2$ the system is unstable once $\bar g>1$.
-Past the stability limit the population develops a new mode in the region $G/2<g\leq G$ that represents a giant component, a single walker that absorbs a finite fraction $\phi$ of all transitions.
-This system consists of two phases: a single giant component that accumulates an increasing fraction of the total number of transitions ($\phi\to 1$), and a dispersed population whose distribution is contained in the region $0\leq g \leq G/2$.
-Thus the state begins as a single dispersed phase and transitions to a two-phase system through a continuous accumulation of transitions by the giant component that amounts to a transfer from the dispersed phase.
+Past the stability limit the population develops a new mode in the region $G/2<g\leq G$ that represents a giant component, a single walker that absorbs a finite fraction $\phi$ of all transitions \cite{Matsoukas:SciRep:2015,Matsoukas:Entropy:2020}.
+This system consists of two phases: a single giant component that accumulates an increasing fraction of the total number of transitions, and a dispersed population whose distribution is contained in the region $0\leq g \leq G/2$ and whose fraction of transitions it contains diminishes with time.
+Thus the state begins as a single dispersed phase and transitions to a two-phase system through the accumulation of transitions by the giant component.

 The giant component is a subject of active interest in graph theory \citep{Bollobas:Book:2001,Strogatz:N01,Newman:PRL09,Spencer:NAMS10,Buldyrev:N10}.
-Here we have encountered it in its simplest manifestation (number of transitions/nodes in the component) and have shown its emergence to be a phase transition in the traditional thermodynamic sense.
+Here we have encountered it in its simplest manifestation (number of transitions/nodes in the component) and have shown its emergence to be a phase transition in the standard thermodynamic sense.